 #5: Varsity Blues (1999)

 James Van Der Beek’s popularity escalated quickly when Dawson’s Creek made a splash on TV in the winter of 1998.
 Then, a year later, Van Der Beek hit the big screen with his first leading role in Varsity Blues.
 The result is a high-octane film about high school football in Texas.
-It has its goofy coming-of-age moments—sometimes feeling like it’s trying to be American Pie.
+It has its goofy coming-of-age moments—it came from MTV Productions, after all.
 But when its game face is on, Varsity Blues knows how to pack a punch.

 #4: Remember the Titans (2000)